How to find quality clothes this Second Hand September

 What to look for & avoid when buying second hand

 Stick to natural and/or durable materials like cotton, linen, denim, corduroy, silk, and wool if you can.
-There’s already a risk involved when you can’t return an item (or see it if you’re buying online), so opting for quality material will allay some risk.
+Opting for quality material will allay some of the risk of buying something you can't return.

 Have an idea of what you want, what you like, and what suits your style.
-Buying second hand clothing isn’t ideal for branching out into something new because you usually can’t return items (or try them on if you’re buying online).
+Buying second hand clothes isn’t ideal for branching out into something new because you usually can’t return items.

 Found something you like in a charity shop or vintage store?
 Check it all over in good lighting for tears, rips, stains, uneven hems, or any other flaws.
 If you’re shopping online, take a good look at the photos and request more from the seller if you need to.